tkeffer/weert-js/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

+## Archived

+This repository has been _archived_.
+It proved too difficult to install and maintain.

+No further development will be done.

+## Overview

 WeeRT is a realtime extension for [WeeWX](http://weewx.com), open-source software for your weather station.
 It consists of three, independent parts:
 - The WeeRT uploader.
 This is a [WeeWX service](http://weewx.com/docs/customizing.htm#The_weeWX_service_architecture),